Lifestyle

 That’s right.
 The neighbour down the street who LOVES to set fireworks off at 2 AM can get in trouble.

-Hear About Firework Safety in our Episode of What Barrie's Talking About
+Learn more about Firework Safety on this episode of What Barrie's Talking About

 Barrie’s by-laws also say that you cannot: